+Sex

-Name Male ex Female Amount of Years served as member of the Board?
+Name Male Female Amount of Years served as member of the Board?
 Amount of Meetings attended in past year?
 From the numbers referenced in the "Board Member Information - Item B" questionnaire, what committees does the member serve on?

-Name
+I